 Frankie and Rosemary

-Frankie and Rosemary’s gift of music was apparent at a very young age.
+Frankie’s gift of music was apparent at a very young age.
 A native Californian, Frankie began playing the drums at two years old and was playing professionally by the age of 11.
 Considered a child prodigy at 11, he toured with Lionel Hampton as a featured soloist.
-He was also one of the child dancers in the movie West Side Story starring Natalie Wood.
+He was also one of the child dancers in the movie West Side Story starring Natalie Wood and Rita Moreno.
 Frankie was instrumental in introducing Karen Carpenter of The Carpenters to the art of playing drums.
 While attending Downey High School in Downey, CA, they were classmates and friends, but she was taken by his drumming and he became her first drum teacher even helping her to purchase her first drum kit.
-Frankie was interviewed and included in the July 2010 book release of Little Girl Blue: The Life of Karen Carpenter by Randy L. Schmidt.
-The book received a full-page rave review in the New York Times Book Review and 3 out of 4 stars in PEOPLE magazine.
-An accomplished drummer and percussionist, Frankie has performed and recorded with numerous artists including Lionel Hampton, Stan Kenton, Woody Herman, Gerald Wilson, Larry Carlton, Dee Dee Bridgewater, Pat Boone, Mitzi Gaynor, Bobby Gentry, Vikki Carr, Willie Bobo, Buddy Collete and the list goes on.
-His latest touring has been with the Los Angeles based Glenn Miller Orchestra where he has traveled to Mexico, the Far East and Australia.
+Frankie was interviewed and included in the July 2010 book release of Little Girl Blue: The Life of Karen Carpenter by critically-acclaimed author Randy L. Schmidt.
+It’s a New York Times Editor’s Choice and a Wall Street Journal Best Seller.
+An accomplished drummer and percussionist, Frankie has performed and recorded with numerous artists including Lionel Hampton, Stan Kenton, Woody Herman, Gerald Wilson, Larry Carlton, Dee Dee Bridgewater, Pat Boone, Mitzi Gaynor, Bobby Gentry, Vikki Carr, Willie Bobo, Buddy Collete, and the list goes on.
+In 2011 and again in 2012, Frankie toured with the Los Angeles-based Glenn Miller Orchestra touring internationally in Mexico, the Far East at the Thailand Jazz Festival, and then an exciting eight week tour of Australia playing fabulous concert settings.

-These versatile performers have played numerous upscale venues, society events, private parties, weddings, receptions and corporate events.
-Their musical styles encompass Jazz, Standards, Blues, Pop, R&B, Latin, Rock and Funk.
+These versatile performers have played numerous upscale venues, society events, private parties, weddings, receptions, and corporate events.
+Their musical styles encompass Jazz, Standards, Blues, Pop, R&B, Latin, Rock, and Funk.
 Additionally, Rosemary has extensive wedding ceremony and church soloist experience.
-Their original music in an eclectic mix including Jazz, Latin, Pop, Country, Soft Rock, New Age, Easy Listening and Inspirational.
+Their original music is an eclectic mix including Jazz, Latin, Pop, Country, Soft Rock, New Age, Easy Listening, and Inspirational.

 Some Arizona venues where Frankie and Rosemary Chavez have been featured with their two musical groups Jazz a’la mode and PLATINUM are: